timothypmiller/Autocomplete/README.md

 ## Closure match

-- Will match items based on custom closure
+- Will match items based on a custom closure

 ```Swift